Using AI chatbots in teaching and directly in ILIAS

 Robotergesicht mit Staupte- oder Chat-Dokumenten in Armen, ikonische Hilfefigur.

-Option 1: KI toolbox (recommendation)
+Option 1: KI toolbox (recommended)

 Maximum flexibility - prepare now